-Millions of 23andMe customers have some Irish ancestry, so this year we decided to investigate where in Ireland their ancestors have called home.
+Millions of 23andMe customers in the United States have some Irish ancestry, and because March is Irish-American Heritage Month, we’re again sharing something we looked at not too long ago about where in Ireland their ancestors called home.

-The darker the shading on this map, the more customers who report grandparents from that region.
+The darker the shading on the map below, the more customers who report grandparents from that region.

 As a result of the Irish potato famine between 1845–1849, Ireland experienced a sustained exodus of people — and to date, the island’s population has not recovered to pre-famine numbers.

-Last year we looked at where in the United States many of these immigrants wound up.
+So 23andMe researchers dug a little deeper.
 We did this by looking at data from customers with grandparents from Ireland.
 Sure enough, we saw higher concentrations of people with recent Irish ancestry in the Northeast, particularly New York, Massachusetts, and Connecticut.
+Mapping that data we saw more clearly where in the United States many of these immigrants wound up.
+(See below.)

 Studies of Irish Ancestry reveal unexpected connections